Gaussian process policy iteration with additive Schwarz acceleration for forward and inverse HJB and mean field game problems: Acknowledgments

-XY acknowledges support from the Air Force Office of Scientific Research through the MURI award FA9550-20-1-0358 (Machine Learning and Physics-Based Modeling and Simulation).
-JZ acknowledges support from the NUS-RMI research scholarship and the IoTeX Foundation Industry Grant A-8001180-00-00.
+XY acknowledges support from the Air Force Office of Scientific Research under MURI awards FA9550-20-1-0358 (Machine Learning and Physics-Based Modeling and Simulation) and FOA-AFRL-AFOSR-2023-0004 (Mathematics of Digital Twins); the Department of Energy under award DE-SC0023163 (SEA-CROGS: Scalable, Efficient, and Accelerated Causal Reasoning Operators, Graphs and Spikes for Earth and Embedded Systems); the National Science Foundation under award 2425909 (Discovering the Law of Stress Transfer and Earthquake Dynamics in a Fault Network using a Computational Graph Discovery Approach); and the Vannevar Bush Faculty Fellowship under ONR award N000142512035.
+JZ acknowledges support from the National University of Singapore Risk Management Institute research scholarship and the IoTeX Foundation Industry Grant A-8001180-00-00.